BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_3_Funding_a_Transaction_with_CPFP.md

 ### Be Aware of Nuances

-Though CPFP is laid out as a recipient using a new transaction to pay for an old one that hasn't been confirmed, there's nuance to this.
+Though CPFP is usually described as being about a recipient using a new transaction to pay for an old one that hasn't been confirmed, there's nuance to this.

-A sender could use CPFP to free up funds if he received change from a transaction.
-He would just use that change as his input.
+A _sender_ could use CPFP to free up a transaction if he received change from it.
+He would just use that change as his input, and the resultant use of CPFP would free up the entire transaction.
 Mind you, he'd do better to use RBF as long as it was enabled, as the total fees would then be lower.

-A recipient could use CPFP even if he isn't planning on immediately spending the money, for example if he's worried that the funds may not be resent if the transaction expires.
+A _recipient_ could use CPFP even if he wasn't planning on immediately spending the money, for example if he's worried that the funds may not be resent if the transaction expires.
 In this case, he just creates a child transaction that sends all the money (minus a transaction fee) to a change address.

 ## Summary: Funding a Transaction with CPFP

-You can take advantage of the CPFP incentives to free up funds that have been sent to you that are stuck.
+You can take advantage of the CPFP incentives to free up funds that have been sent to you but have not been confirmed.
 Just use the unconfirmed transaction as UTXO and pay a higher-than-average transaction fee.

 _What is the power of CPFP?_ Mostly, CPFP is just useful to get funds unstuck when you're the recipient and the sender isn't being helpful for whatever reason.
-It doesn't have the more powerful possibilities of the other features described in this chapter, and is included largely because of its parallel to RBF.
+It doesn't have the more powerful possibilities of the other features described in this chapter and is included largely because of its parallel to RBF.